-When Daniel Bell decided to take over from his wife as primary carer for their son, he learned some important lessons in child-rearing.
+When I decided to take over from my wife as primary carer for our son, I learned some important lessons in child-rearing.

 I’ve been to this park many times.
 There are lovely tall mature trees, a large grassed area perfect for a picnic lunch or a lazy afternoon chatting with friends, flowers, and even a rose garden.
 There’s also a gazebo, the site of concerts and other events.
 I even had my thirtieth birthday party here.
 But this time it was different.

 Driving toward the park, the mid-morning sun was striking the yellow and red leaves of the deciduous trees, showcasing the wonderful late autumn colours of the season.
 But this wasn’t why it was different.
 Steering my car into a spot, I parked it, then glanced in the side mirror to check for traffic (safety first) before reaching for the door handle.
 Swinging the door open, I eased myself out and walked around the back of the car, stepping across a small puddle of water left in the gutter from the previous night’s rain.

 Hopefully it's not too wet, I thought to myself.

 Looking in the rear passenger window, it was then that I realised why this visit to the park was different: There was a baby in the back seat of my car!

 I'm kidding.
 I knew he was there since I had put him in, and luckily he was still there, since I had been newly appointed as his full-time carer (I don't mean just for the morning or the day).
 You usually know this role as "Mum", but here I am, Dad, out for the first time in the unfamiliar world of primary carers, making my way to the park with my son.

 "We might make some new friends," I say to him, while secretly wishing my comment applied to myself as well.